OpenClassrooms-Student-Center/Software-Architect-Project-5/artefacts/architecture/vision/README.md

 * Always model as though you don't have the full picture yet.
 * Always protect personally identifiable data
 * Design for either data access or mutability depending on the problem
-* Apply consitency depending on the scenario to best statisfy the business need.
+* Apply consistency depending on the scenario to best statisfy the business need.
 (Don't assume that all data has to be immediately or even eventually consistent)
-* Reflecting the domain model within a considered bounded context.
+* Reflect the domain model within an appropriate bounded context.

 #### Application Principles
 * Single responsibility and loose coupling of applications.
 * Design open and extensible interfaces into systems, which you can easily iterate on.
-* Apply a *consumer contract driven* approach where intefaces between systems reflect only the data and operation required for them to integrate.
+* Apply a *consumer contract driven* approach where interfaces between systems reflect only the data and operation required for them to integrate.
 * Avoid cyclical dependencies between systems.